01-edu/Branch-Mobile/subjects/flutter_piscine/week03/day02/blocCounter/README.md

-# blocCounter
+## blocCounter

-### Inroduction
+### Introduction

 Usually, when projects get bigger and more complex, managing all the widges, their states, and updating their children's states will become troublesome.
-To avoid possible complexity, we recommend using patterns.
+To avoid possible complexity, we recommend using **Patterns**.
 Patterns are built in a way that lets developers control the hierarchy of widgets much easier, and a popular one in the Flutter is - BLoC.

 Implement simple counter app using Bloc Pattern.
-When you will start writing your own application, you will need to structure your app first.
+When you start writing your own application, you will need to structure your app first.

 <img src="https://github.com/alem-01/alem_public/blob/master/resources/blocCounter.02.png?raw=true" width="200"/>